SW-Retail/rest-api/README.md

 ```php
 $api=new mySWRestAPI('mycloud','swretail','password');
 ```
-and basically you are good to go.
+and you are good to go.

 All examples use print_r to display the result code of the operation.